tokenika/eosfactory/docs/sphinx/source/cases/account.md

 Only this two arguments are necessary, however there is several default arguments that sometimes have to be adjusted.

-The 'account_create' does many tasks:
+The 'create_account' does many tasks:

 * Checks whether a 'Wallet' object exist in the namespace.
 * Checks whether its first argument is not the same as the name of any other